-"The Executive PhD in Management is like a great journey: life-changing and career-boosting.
+"The PhD Program for Executives is like a great journey: life-changing and career-boosting.
 The students dive into their research topics.
 To ensure that the journey leads to success, we support them with tailor-made coaching."
 Prof. Dr. Markus Kittler, Academic Director

 If you have any questions about the study program, please contact us.

-The Executive PhD Program in Management is a four-year research-oriented part-time program for executives that combines relevant knowledge and research skills with current challenges in the participants’ sector.
+The PhD Program for Executives is a four-year research-oriented part-time program for executives that combines relevant knowledge and research skills with current challenges in the participants’ sector.

-The Executive PhD Program develops the research competence of decision makers and managers and links scientific approaches to current challenges and questions in management.
+The PhD Program for Executives develops the research competence of decision makers and managers and links scientific approaches to current challenges and questions in management.
 It thus closes the gap between scientific PhD studies and practice-oriented professional doctorates (e.g. DBA).

 The program was developed to meet the special requirements of decision makers and to make their expertise available for research.
 It combines academic approach, intellectual inspiration and practical applicability at the highest level.
 Managers and executives are enabled to develop scientifically interesting questions based on relevant problems from their own professional background, to expand their research and methodological competence and to conduct scientific research.
 The core of the doctoral program is the writing of a dissertation, which has to be defended at the University of Antwerp.

 The research topics follow the needs of the participants and cover a wide range of areas of economics, management and business.
 The participants are connected with the corresponding research centers and laboratories.
 They benefit from the intellectual input of their research group and work closely with the supervising lecturers and professors.

 The individual research is integrated into a four-year program.
 With eleven three-day seminar sessions (on campus), which alternate between Innsbruck and Antwerp, the program can be completed on a part-time basis.
 Students can continue their profession full-time.